aremath/hmc-reconciliation-graph/docs/README.md

   * The name of the file in which the data are stored and
   * The costs of duplication, transfer, and loss,

 in that order.
-If the user doesn't give input in the expected form, a usage statement will be displayed showing the user what inputs to enter and how to enter them.
-Note that the data file should include:
+The data file should include:
   * Two newick trees (formatted, for example, as ((C,D)B,E)A if A has children B and E and B has children C and D) on separate lines, with the species/host tree given first and the gene/parasite tree second, and
   * Mappings between all of the tips of the two trees (formatted, for example, c:C; d:D; e:E if c maps to C, d to D and e to E), with a different one on each line.

 The output is:
   * Two Python dictionaries in the format {(parent, child):(parent, child, child 1 of child, child 2 of child):, ...}, where parent is a node in the tree, child is one of parent's children, and children 1 and 2 of child represent children of the child of parent (in other words, grandchildren of the parent) - one for each of the two trees used as input.
 This is essentially a dictionary representation of the two trees given as input;
-  * A Python dictionary with mapping nodes as keys and lists of event nodes that apply to those mapping nodes in a Maximum Parsimony Reconciliation as values, which has the format {(gene node, species node): [(event string, resulting mapping node 1, resulting mapping node 2), minimum cost], ...}.
-In this representation, the gene and species node values represent the nodes in the given newick trees that are being mapped to each other in the reconciliation; the event string is a character ('D', 'T', 'L', 'C', or 'S', representing duplication, transfer, loss, contemporary event, and speciation, respectively) representing the event that those mapped nodes undergo; lastly, the resulting mapping nodes are the mappings that are induced in the next 'level' of the reconciliation graph as a result of the given event;
+  * A Python dictionary with mapping nodes as keys and lists of their event node children as values.
+This has the format {(gene node, species node): [(event string, resulting mapping node 1, resulting mapping node 2), minimum cost], ...}.
+The event string is 'D', 'T', 'L', 'C', or 'S', representing duplication, transfer, loss, contemporary event, and speciation, respectively.
+Lastly, the resulting mapping nodes are the mappings that are induced as a result of the given event;
   * The number of Maximum Parsimony Reconciliations for the given data set and costs, as an integer
   * A list of mapping nodes we could use to root the gene tree to produce a maximum parsimony reconciliation